When it comes to investing for beginners, my number-one tip is to protect yourself. That’s the name of the game if you want to win more than you lose.

 The only problem?
 They’re full of shit.

 If penny stock companies were legit companies, they wouldn’t be penny stocks.
-They’d be traded on the NYSE or the AMEX where companies that can actually meet SEC filing requirements go and be higher priced stocks, not priced like lotto tickets (which they are)
+They’d be traded on the NYSE or the AMEX, where companies actually meet SEC filing requirements.

-99% of penny stock companies are going to ultimately fail, and the odds that you’ll catch the 1% that do grow in the long-run are pretty slim.
+In my experience, 99 percent of penny stock companies will ultimately fail, and the odds that you’ll catch the 1 percent that do grow in the long run are pretty slim.

-So stop believing everything you hear and recognize the realities of penny stock trading.
-These companies may all be pieces of shit, but that doesn’t mean you can use them to profit.
+So, stop believing everything you hear and recognize the realities of penny stock trading.
+These companies may all be doomed to fail, but that doesn’t mean you can’t use them to profit.